denisyukphp/tmpfile-manager/docs/index.md

 ## Default configuration

 Configure TmpFileManager with config builder.
-By default temp files will purge automatically.
+By default, temp files will purge automatically.
 Unclosed resources check and garbage collection are off.
 Below is the default configuration:

 ```php
 <?php